2018/19 Work Plan

 - Manage and activate Westlake and Occidental parks

-- Produce Out to Lunch summer concert series
+- Produce summer live music/concert series

 - Produce holiday events and beautification initiatives

 - Fund public space programming and beautification in public areas, to include art installations, lighting and plantings

 - Conduct user-experience survey for Westlake and Occidental parks

 Develop and maintain economic, demographic and market data and downtown’s overall competitiveness and provide information to brokers, developers and policymakers.
 Conduct business retention and recruitment services.